robertahunt/specify7-wiki/Postgres-Migration.md

 Using Django to Migrate Specify Database from MySQL to Postgres
 ===============================================================

 This is the procedure I followed.
-This is reconstructed from memory, your mileage may vary.
+It is reconstructed from memory;
+your mileage may vary.

 1. I used the Django1.5 branch of the Specify Webapp code which can be